bbauska/zombiePolitics/README.md

 dumb version of Ayn Rand, and Representative Michele Bachmann, Republican of Minnesota who. when she is not calling for members of Congress to be investigat­ ed for their communist sympathies, is railing against Obama’s socialism.
-In lead­ ing crowds in Washington, DC, with the chant, “kill the bill,” Bachmann displayed not simply an angry protest against health care reform.
+In lead­ ing crowds in Washington, DC, with the chant, "kill the bill," Bachmann displayed not simply an angry protest against health care reform.
 On the contrary, there is a much broader notion of politics at stake here, one in which she and others are protesting for an utterly privatized and commodified society where corporations and